subhadeep-123/DevOps-SRE-Notes/Notes.md

 Exporters are not suitable for custom applications.
 For these, Prometheus provides **client libraries** that developers can use to expose custom application metrics.

 **Official client libraries are available for most major programming languages.**

+---

+### Push vs Pull

+#### Pull-Based Model

+In this model, Prometheus is responsible for scraping metrics from all target systems.

+**Benefits:**

+1. Easier to detect when a target is **down**; in a push model, it’s unclear if a system is down or intentionally offline.
+2. Prevents overload on the metrics server, as Prometheus controls the scraping frequency.
+3. Maintains a **centralized list of monitored targets**, establishing a clear source of truth.

+#### Push-Based Model

+In the push model, targets are configured to **send** their metrics to the metrics server.

+**Best suited for:**

+* **Event-based systems**, where pulling metrics is not feasible due to short job durations or dynamic instances.